 Team MDSC (Discrete Models for Complex Systems)

-The team is organized into three themes:
+The team is organized into two themes:

 MDSC is mainly devoted to fundamental research which impacts the main current societal changes in the domain of: